ritzvik/Knowledge-Graph-backed-RAG-AMP/README.md

    - Load embeddings to vectorstore: this involves putting embeddings and documents into a vectorstore(Native vector database or graph database in our case).
    - ![RAG Ingestion Diagram](./assets/RAG-ingestion.png)
  - Querying of Data
-   - Use the user query to calculate vector embedding.
+   - Calculate vector embedding of the user query.
-   - Lookup relevant documents: Using the embeddings and vectorstore created during ingestion, we can look up relevant documents for the answer
+   - Lookup relevant documents: Using the embedding and vectorstore created during ingestion, we can look up relevant documents for the answer
    - Generate a response: Given the user query and the relevant documents as context, we can use a language model to generate a response.
    - ![RAG Query Diagram](./assets/RAG-query.png)